Cryptographic Specifications of CryptPeer

 - K_seg

-- Local root key derived from K_pair.
+- Local application root key derived from K_pair and exposed locally to the client.

 - Local PFS